Cloud App Development: 3 Things You Need to Know

 1. What is happening?

-As the benefits of cloud computing become more and more evident, there is a move to bring application development to the cloud.
-Strictly speaking, this means that software applications are created in the cloud.
+As the benefits of cloud technology become more and more evident, there is a move to bring application development to the cloud.
+Strictly speaking, this means that software applications are created in the cloud, ergo, cloud app development.
 But because of some issues, this concept has not really taken off.
 Right now, we're seeing developers coding and testing on their own private machines, and then deploying the final application on the cloud.

-2. What are the benefits of developing apps in the cloud?
+2. What are the benefits of cloud based application development?

 Remember the old way of doing things when it comes to application development.
 A team would first need to study the feasibility of the project, find out if they have both the manpower and the technology to carry it out, and if not, define what needs to be acquired and at what cost.
 It involved a cumbersome and extensive process that took a lot of time.